Strengthen farm management decisions by attending the Springfield Agronomy Summit

 - An update on current insect pest management issues in central Illinois, including a discussion of grape colaspis biology/control, the return on investment of insecticides in soybean, and Bt resistance in corn rootworms.

-- This presentation will provide information on changes in Federal and state agricultural policy and how those changes will impact producers.
+- Learn about changes in Federal and state agricultural policy and how those changes will impact producers.

 About Agronomy Summits